AmarSupra/24WSB013_C3/README.md

  Components test files are denoted with a [component]_test name.

- The main running file is the LineFollower.ino file
+ The main running file is the PathPilot.ino file